roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-21 ****** byCathartico© And he was right.
+And he was right.
 Vanessa had tried to get away with simply letting the leash drop onto her bodacious boobs without adding much force.
 Only a slight red glow was visible after these two soft slaps.

  Of course, the ginger slut wasn't getting away with the memory task that easily.
 Once again, she lifted the leash.
 This time she added some strength to the slaps.